Anoushka Shankar: Career

 Shankar began training on the sitar with one of her father's disciples, Gaurav Mazumdar, at the age of eight.
 As part of her training, she began accompanying her father on the tanpura at his performances from the age of ten.
-She gave her first public sitar performance on 27 February 1995 at the age of 13, at Siri Fort in New Delhi as part of her father's 75th birthday celebration concert.
+She gave her first public sitar performance on 27 February 1995, aged 13, at Siri Fort in New Delhi as part of her father's 75th birthday celebration concert.
 For this solo debut, she was accompanied by tabla maestro Zakir Hussain.
 Her first experience in the recording studio came that same year when Angel Records released a special four-CD box set called In Celebration, to mark her father's birthday.
-By the age of fourteen, she was accompanying her father at concerts around the world.
-At fifteen, she assisted her father on the landmark album Chants of India, produced by George Harrison.
+By the age of 14, she was accompanying her father at concerts around the world.
+At 15, she assisted her father on the landmark album Chants of India, produced by George Harrison.
 Under both their guidance, she was in charge of notation and eventually of conducting the performers who took part in the recording.
-After this experience, the heads of Angel Records came to her parents' home to ask to sign her, and Shankar signed her first exclusive recording contract with Angel/EMI when she was sixteen.
+After this experience, the heads of Angel Records came to her parents' home to ask to sign her, and Shankar signed her first exclusive recording contract with Angel/EMI when she was 16.

 She released her first album, Anoushka, in 1998, followed by Anourag in 2000.
 In 1999 Shankar graduated from high school with honours, but decided against university in favour of touring as a solo artist.
 Both Shankar and her half-sister Norah Jones were nominated for Grammy awards in 2003, when Shankar became the youngest nominee in the World Music category for her third album, Live at Carnegie Hall.